Wildlife and

 Transport-related impacts on wildlife

-Animals and people are in danger of being hit by vehicles on roads and railway tracks daily.
-Almost all drivers have accidentally collided with an animal, be it a small butterfly, a bird, or something larger like a kudu.
-Wildlife-vehicle collisions seriously impact wildlife populations and are dangerous to vehicle occupants.
+Animals and people are in danger of being struck by vehicles on roads and railway tracks daily.
+Almost all drivers have accidentally collided with an animal, be it a butterfly, a bird, or larger animal, like a kudu.
+Wildlife-vehicle collisions can seriously impact wildlife populations and are also dangerous to vehicle occupants.
 Habitats and communities are also divided by transport networks such as roads and railway lines.
-However, these networks are essential for our economies, travel and tourism, and transporting food and goods.
-We must, therefore, find solutions to reduce the impacts of transport infrastructure on people and wildlife without hindering our transport sector.
+But, these are essential for our socio-economic development through travel and tourism, and the transport of food and goods.
+We must, therefore, find solutions to reduce the impact of transport infrastructure on people and wildlife without hindering our transport sector.

 Transport infrastructure’s impact on wildlife and vice versa

-Transport networks are critical to economic development and society, and network construction will likely keep increasing for the foreseeable future, particularly in Africa, which is comparatively underdeveloped.
-Transport infrastructure has numerous, diverse – and mostly negative – consequences for biodiversity and ecosystem functioning.
-These impacts include habitat destruction and degradation, fragmentation and disruption of wildlife populations, direct impacts from vehicles colliding with wildlife, and secondary impacts such as the spread of alien plant species or increased human access to previously remote natural resources.
+Transport networks are critical to the development of society and the economy, which means that network construction will likely keep increasing for the foreseeable future, particularly in Africa.
+Transport infrastructure has numerous diverse, and mostly negative, consequences for biodiversity and ecosystem functioning.
+These include habitat destruction and degradation, fragmentation and disruption of wildlife populations, and direct impacts from vehicles colliding with wildlife.
+Secondary impacts include the spread of alien plant species or increased human access to previously remote natural resources.

-The Endangered Wildlife Trust’s National Roadkill Database for South Africa shows that mammals are the most commonly reported roadkill (50%), followed by birds (18%), reptiles (6%), and amphibians (1%), with 24% of species being unidentifiable.
-Large mammals, such as carnivores and antelope, are likely to cause damage or delays to trains and vehicles.
-Collisions with these animals can be expensive, with insurance claims suggesting that approximately R82.5 million is paid yearly against vehicle collisions with wild animals.
+The Endangered Wildlife Trust’s National Roadkill Database for South Africa shows that mammals are the most commonly-reported roadkill (50%), followed by birds (18%), reptiles (6%), and amphibians (1%), with 24% of species being unidentifiable.
+Large mammals, such as carnivores and antelope, are likely to cause damage or delays to trains, and vehicles.
+Collisions with animals can be expensive with insurance claims suggesting that approximately R82.5 million is paid yearly against vehicle collisions with wild animals.

 Habitat loss